 In a small sauce pan, combine quinoa, oatmeal and water.
 Cover and bring to a boil.
 Turn down the heat and allow the water to be absorbed.
 Uncover and transfer to a bowl to cool.
 This is important; if you toss this hot mixture into your yeast sponge, you'll kill it!

-While the quinoa/oatmeal cooks, put the yeast and warm water into a large bowl.
+While the quinoa/oatmeal cooks, put the yeast and warm soy milk into a large bowl.
 Stir and then let it rest for about 5 minutes.

 Add the honey and 1 cup of the bread flour to the yeast mixture and stir well.